AliSoftware/OHAttributedLabel/README.md

 In addition to this `OHAttributedLabel` class, you will also find a category of NS(Mutable)AttributedString to ease creation and manipulation of common attributes of NSAttributedString (to easily change the font, style, color, ... of a range of the string).
 See the header file `NSAttributedString+Attributes.h` for a list of those comodity methods.

 There is also a category for `NSTextCheckingResult` that adds the `extendedURL` property.
-This property returns the same value as the `URL` value for standard link cases, and return a formatted Maps URL for `NSTextCheckingTypeAddress` link types that will open Google Maps in iOS version before 6.0, and the Apple's Maps application in iOS 6.0 and later.
+This property returns the same value as the `URL` value for standard link cases, and return a formatted Maps URL for `NSTextCheckingTypeAddress` link types, that will open Google Maps in iOS version before 6.0 and the Apple's Maps application in iOS 6.0 and later.

 ### UIApperance support ###

-The OHAttributedLabel support the UIAppearance proxy API (available since iOS5).
+The `OHAttributedLabel` class support the `UIAppearance` proxy API (available since iOS5).
 See selectors and properties marked using the `UI_APPEARANCE_SELECTOR` in the header.

-This means that if you are targetting iOS5, you can customize all of your OHAttributedLabel links color and underline style to fit your application design, only in one call at the beginning of your application, instead of having to customize these for each instance.
+This means that if you are targetting iOS5, you can customize all of your `OHAttributedLabel` links color and underline style to fit your application design, only in one call at the beginning of your application, instead of having to customize these for each instance.

 For example, your could implement this in your `application:didFinishLoadingWithOptions:` delegate method to make **all** your `OHAttributedLabel` instances in your **whole app** display links in green and without underline instead of the default underlined blue: